jbberinger/algorithms/README.md

-# Algorithms and Data Structures in JavaScript
+# Algorithms and Data Structures

-A repository for implementing algorithms and data structures in JavaScript.
+A repository for implementing algorithms and data structures.

 ## Algorithms 🚀